bitovi/academy/src/technology-consulting/5-communication.md

 - Move long-term reference material to wikis.
 - Choose high-bandwidth methods, like meetings, for nuanced topics.

-The [professional communication](#professional-communication) section highlights maintaining consistency, proactivity, and inclusivity in your interactions.

-- Use inclusive language and remain open-minded.
-- Provide updates before being asked, showing progress.
-- Ask clarifying questions to encourage collaboration and reduce ambiguity.
+The [communication planning](#communication-planning) section covers strategies to make your messages purposeful, clear, and audience-focused.

+- Define the purpose of your communication and state expectations explicitly.

 When reading about [business writing](#business-writing), you'll learn how to create clear, concise, and actionable communication.